DominikStiller/tudelft-damage-identification/README.md

 ### Cluster indexes
 The quality of clustering, for example how well clustering actually separates data, can be measured by indexes.
 This script can calculate the Davies, Silhouette, Dunn and Calinski-Harabasz indexes for different numbers of clusters.
+Note that only the first 10000 training examples are used for index calculations.
+The pipeline has to be trained with more examples than that.

 ```
 python damage_identification/evaluation/cluster_indexes.py [pipelines]